paulcpederson/static-site/README.md

 </html>
 ```

-The content of the page will be inserted into the content block in the template.
+By default, the content of the page will be inserted into the content block in the template.
+You can set the block name with the `block` key in your frontmatter to change the block the content will be rendered to.
+For example using `block: post` will instert the content into the `post` block in whatever template you are using.
+This is useful for layouts which extend a main layout (below).

-Templates can also [extend other templates](http://paularmstrong.github.io/swig/docs/#inheritance) and [include partials](http://paularmstrong.github.io/swig/docs/tags/#include), so you could have a main layout template you use for every page, and a dedicated post template which extends the main layout.
+Templates can [extend other templates](http://paularmstrong.github.io/swig/docs/#inheritance) and [include partials](http://paularmstrong.github.io/swig/docs/tags/#include), so you could have a main layout template you use for every page, and a dedicated post template which extends the main layout.

-> `templates/main.html`
+> `_templates/main.html`

 ```
 <!doctype html>